cristantinec/Brave-Portfolio/README.md

 ### 5-Year View (2021 - 2025)
 ![5 Years](5years.png)
+- Highlights Internal Rate of Return (IRR) durability and long‑term risk cycle management.
+- This is the sustainability story — showing that Brave’s returns and risk controls hold steady across multiple borrower cycles.

 ### 3-Year View (2023 - 2025)
 ![3 Years](3years.png)
+- The story is about post‑COVID recovery and underwriting consistency.
+- Demonstrates how Brave stabilized after the 2020 contraction and maintained disciplined credit practices.

 ### 1-Year View (2025)
 ![1 Year](1year.png)
+- We capture seasonal lending patterns and repayment stability.
+- Shows how the portfolio performs across cycles — holidays, school terms, and other borrower demand peaks.

 ### Annual Summary and Portfolio Narrative
 ![Annual Summary](annualsummary.png)
+- Year‑by‑year performance — origination growth, repayment discipline, fee revenue, and returns
+- Highlights how Tala’s portfolio has matured and sustained quality over time.

 ---